shlok191/OpenCV_Stereo_Vision_Project/README.md

 # OpenCV Stereo Vision & 3-Dimensional Perception Project

-This project is an implementation of 3-Dimensional environment perception by stereo camera sensors used for accurate real-time generation of depth images for mobile phones from images captured by cameras and/or LIDAR sensors.
+This project is an implementation of 3-Dimensional environment perception and navigation by stereo camera sensors used for accurate real-time generation of depth images for mobile phones from images captured by cameras and/or LIDAR sensors.
 Depth maps assist with navigating environments for self-driving automobiles by providing a more hollistic description of the surrounding environment and the distance of detected obstacles!

 This project was implemented to test practical use of depth maps for RTSL applications for self-driving lunar rovers being worked on at the Simulations Based Engineering Lab (SBEL) organization as part of an upcoming NASA lunar rover mission scheduled for 2024!